The following is a review of Get Out – The directorial debut for Jordan Peele

 I mostly know Allison Williams – who plays Chris’ girlfriend Rose in Get Out – as the extremely self-obsessed Marnie in HBO’s Girls.
 Williams gets to play something rather different here.
 Early on in the film, Rose shows that she is willing to stand up for her boyfriend to authorities and is seemingly shocked to see how her parents react to meeting her boyfriend.

-There was one thing about the film that really annoyed me, though.
+I only have one minor problem with the film.
 In the second half of the film, Chris just wants to get back home, as he doesn’t feel particularly safe.
-During these scenes Chris discovers some photos, and those photos essentially ruin what happens in the very next scene as one of the characters is fiddling with the car keys.
-Sadly, they didn’t properly stick the landing with that reveal.
+During these scenes, Chris discovers some photos, and those photos essentially ruin what happens in the very next scene.
+Peele tips his hand here, but it doesn’t really hurt the film all that much.

 Get Out is a social horror film set in the wake of a so-called ‘post-racial America’ made by a filmmaker who clearly has his finger on America’s ‘pulse’.
 Peele expresses that by presenting us with a film that points the finger back at a white stereotype that isn’t normally being shown in this particular light in mainstream films.
 These people aren’t rednecks.
 They are white and wealthy liberal Americans.
 By expressing a strong intention and desire to make a person of another race feel welcome, they also, perhaps unintentionally, highlight their own misunderstandings.